tsenart/vegeta/README.md

 vegeta report *.bin
 ```

+Another way to gather results in distributed tests is to use the built-in Prometheus Exporter and configure a Prometheus Server to get test results from all Vegeta instances.
+See `attack` option "prometheus-url" for more details and a complete example in the section "Prometheus Exporter Support"

 ## Usage: Real-time Analysis

 If you are a happy user of iTerm, you can integrate vegeta with [jplot](https://github.com/rs/jplot) using [jaggr](https://github.com/rs/jaggr) to plot a vegeta report in real-time in the comfort of your terminal: